souriya777/spotify-mobile-svelte/README.md

 - feat(album): can remove album from my favorite
 - feat(album): can favorite song
 - feat(liked-song): which api call to know if a song is in favourite ?
+  => CollectionAlbumTrackSECONDARY_ACTION.svelte
+- feat(playlist): what to do with secondary actions ? `CollectionTrackSECONDARY_ACTIONS.svelte`
 - feat(liked-song): can unlike song
 - feat(playlist): can delete playlist
 - feat(playlist): can rename playlist
 - perf : mv sync my-lib from `onMount`
 - feat(playlist): can add to queue
 - feat(album): can add to queue
 - feat(artist): can add to queue
 - feat(search): can add to queue
+- refactor(old-code): manage secondary actions
 - feat(queue): design it
 - feat(queue): what is default queue ?
 - feat(queue): can remove song